kwezetsky/corvus-tech-database/1) General/ii) Company Regulations.md

 4) **Impersonation**
 * Employees will be subject to punishment if they:
-  * a) Employees may not impersonate being a member of a department/division that they are not, in actuality, a member of.
+  * a) Impersonate being a member of a department/division.
+  * b) Impersonate being a command member.
-  * b) Employees may not assume authority over others when they do not have the right nor authority to do so.
+  * b) Assume authority over others when they do not have the right nor authority to do so.

 5) **Trespassing**
 * Employees will be subject to punishment if they:
   * a) Enter any area designated to be restricted to their clearance without authorisation by other employees who can provide the aforementioned authorisation.
-  * b) Remain within restricted areas
+  * b) Remain within restricted areas even after receiving warnings to exit.

-5) **Firearms and Weapons:**
-* a) Non-SF personnel may not freely equip nor utilise firearms/weaponry unless in self-defense against immediate threat from a:
-  * i) Test Subject
-  * ii) Hostile combatant
-  * iii) Individual infected by biohazardous anomaly
-  * iv) Aggressive Compsognathus longipes
+6) **Brandishing weapons**
+* Employees will be subject to punishment if they:
+  * a) Equip melee weapons or firearms when not practicing self-defense nor being on-duty as a member of SF.

+7) **Assault:**
+* Employees will be subject to punishment if they:
-* b) Employees may not harm one another in any way.
+  * a) Intentionally harm another employee.
+  * b) Intentionally harm a TS when not permitted by the TS Termination Criterias.
+  * c) Harm a Prehistoric Asset without valid reasoning.
+  * d) Harm an Anomalous Asset without valid reasoning.

+8) **Assassination:**
+* Employees will be subject to punishment if they:
+  * a) Kill another employee.
+  * b) Kill a TS when not permitted by the TS Termination Criterias.
+  * c) Kill a Prehistoric Asset without valid reasoning.
+  * d) Kill an Anomalous Asset without valid reasoning.

-6) **Insubordination:**
+9) **Insubordination:**
+* Employees will be subject to punishment if they:
-* a) Employees must obey all orders given to them by those above them in the chain of command.
+  * a) Fail to obey orders given to them by those above them in the chain of command, unless the aforementioned orders violate Company regulations.
-* b) Employees may refuse to follow through with orders if they violate Company regulations, and must report the ordering individual to those higher in the chain of command along with evidence of the occurence.

-7) **Headgear:**
+10) **Headgear:**
+* Employees will be subject to punishment if they:
-* a) Employees may not wear excessively large avatar headgear that drastically enlarges their hitbox and causes visual disruption.
+  * a) Wear large avatar headgear that drastically enlarges their hitbox
+  * b) Wear avatar headgear that causes visual disruption.
-* b) Employees may not wear avatar headgear that emits sounds nor particles.
+  * b) Wear avatar headgear that emits sounds or particles.

-8) **Vehicles:**
+8) **Reckless Vehicle Operation:**
-* a) Employees may not operate vehicles recklessly.
-* b) All vehicles spawned by employees must be re-deposited into vehicle stations once their usage is finished, lest they be stolen or destroyed by hostile parties.
-* c) Employees may not intentionally destroy vehicles.
+* Employees will be subject to punishment if they:
+  * a) Drive into objects and obstacles.
+  * b) Run over any other being unless in self-defense.
+  * c) Fail to re-deposit vehicles into their stations, resulting in the vehicle(s) being stolen or destroyed.
-* d) Employees may not hit any other beings with vehicles.
+  * d) Intentionally destroy vehicles.

 9) **Treachery:**
-* a) TS may not be assisted in any way by company employees, except for TS actively participating in a test.
-* b) Employees may not assist TS in violating any regulation.
-* c) Employees may not assist hostile combatants in any way.

-10) **Departments:**
-* a) Employees may not be in more than 2 departments.
+* Employees will be subject to punishment if they:
-  * i) AD and AA are exempt from the departmental limit.
+  * a) Assist TS in committing unlawful acts against the Company.
+  * b) Assist hostile combatants.

-### Section 3: Test Subjects
+### Section 4: Test Subject Rights
-> The following section contains regulations that apply to Test Subjects.
-> These regulations are to be enforced by Security Forces personnel.

-1) **Test Subject Rights:**
+* **Right 1:**
-* a) TS have the right to be anywhere within the confines of Test Subject Containment at any time.
+  * TS have the right to be anywhere within the confines of Test Subject Containment at any time.

+* **Right 2:**
-* b) TS have the right to refuse selection for testing, provided they have yet to pass the TS Transfer Gate.
+  * TS have the right to refuse selection for testing, provided they have yet to pass the TS Transfer Gate.

+* **Right 3:**
-* c) TS have the right to engage in any activity within the confines of TSC that do not violate the TS regulations.
+  * TS have the right to participate in any activity within the confines of TSC that do not violate the TS regulations.

-2) **Tests & Experiments:**
+* **Right 4:**
+  * TS have the right of testing priority if they are 1st-in-queue.

+### Section 5: Test Subject Termination Criteria
+1) **Trespassing:**
-* a) TS who are 1st-in-queue have priority to be selected for testing.
+* a) TS may not enter areas restricted to them without authorisation.
+* b) TS may not cross the red line that separates the TSC main waiting area and TS Transfer Gate if not selected for testing.
+* c) TS may not attempt to escape the confines of TSC.

+2) **Testing:**
 * b) During testing, TS are to follow all orders from the test host and SF personnel.
 * c) TS may not make any attempts to escape from the test host nor SF personnel.
 * d) TS may only speak when authorised, or when spoken to, throughout the duration of the test.

-3) **Trespassing:**
-* a) TS may not enter areas restricted to them without authorisation.
-* b) TS may not cross the red line that separates the TSC main waiting area and TS Transfer Gate if not selected for testing.
-* c) TS may not attempt to escape the confines of TSC.

-4) **Contraband:**
+3) **Contraband:**
 * a) TS may not be in possession of items deemed to be contraband without authorisation.
 * b) TS may not display nor brandish contraband without authorisation.
 * c) TS in possession of contraband are required to surrender the items to SF personnel.